Paolo Gentiloni: Foreign policy

 Paolo Gentiloni strongly supports European integration and a multi-speed Europe.
 During his premiership, Gentiloni faced several challenging foreign policy situations, such as the European debt crisis, the civil war in Libya, the insurgency of the Islamic State (IS) in the Middle East.
 Gentiloni set up good relations with Canadian Prime Minister Justin Trudeau, UK Prime Minister Theresa May, German Chancellor Angela Merkel and French President Emmanuel Macron.

 In April 2017, he was invited to the White House by President Trump, where the two leaders discussed the serious crisis caused by the civil wars in Libya and Syria, the tensions with Vladimir Putin's Russia and their key partnership against the Islamic terrorism.

-As Prime Minister, he hosted the 43rd G7 summit in Taormina, Sicily.
-This summit was the first one for him and also for U.S. President Donald Trump, Prime Minister May, and President Macron.
+As prime minister, he hosted the 43rd G7 summit in Taormina, Sicily.
+This summit was the first one for him and also for U.S. president Donald Trump, Prime Minister May, and President Macron.
 It was the first time since 1987 that the G7 summit in Italy was not hosted by Silvio Berlusconi.

 While in office, Gentiloni built up a series of close relations with the Arab countries of the Persian Gulf, based especially on commercial agreements regarding oil and offshore producing concessions.
 Gentiloni visited the Arab peninsula three times thought his premiership.
 On 1 May 2017, he went to Kuwait, where he had bilateral meetings with the Emir Sabah al-Ahmad and the crown prince Nawaf Al-Ahmad; later the premier visited the Italian soldiers stationed in Kuwait as part of the anti-ISIL coalition.
 On 31 October 2017, the Prime Minister met in Riyadh, King Salman bin Abdulaziz Al Saud and the crown prince Mohammed bin Salman.
 Gentiloni, later visited Qatar, where he met with the Emir Tamim bin Hamad Al Thani and visited the National Library of Qatar with Emir's consort, Moza bint Nasser.
 Gentiloni visited the United Arab Emirates twice; the first one in November 2017 and the second one in March 2018, when he met in Abu Dhabi the crown prince Mohammed bin Zayed Al Nahyan.
 During his visit he participated in the signing ceremony of a commercial agreement between Eni and Abu Dhabi National Oil Company.

-In May 2017, he had an official trip to China to meet President Xi Jinping and Prime Minister Li Keqiang, to discuss about the One Belt One Road Initiative, a development strategy proposed by the Chinese government that focuses on connectivity and cooperation between Eurasian countries.
+In May 2017, he had an official trip to China to meet CCP General Secretary Xi Jinping and Chinese Premier Li Keqiang, to discuss about the One Belt One Road Initiative, a development strategy proposed by the Chinese government that focuses on connectivity and cooperation between Eurasian countries.
 Gentiloni stated that "Italy can be a key protagonist in this great operation: it is a great opportunity for us and my presence here means how much we consider it important."